JamDon2/ai-horde-bot/README.md

 # AI Horde Bot

-This discord bot will automatically transfer kudos from the person taking a reaction, to the owner of the comment being reacted to.

-It will also provide some commands to get information about Stable Horde accounts directly from discord.
+This is a utility bot for the [Stable Horde](https://stablehorde.net).
+It provides functionlity for using and interacting with other Stable Horde users

+It is free software so you can not only add it to your owns server to interact with the stable horde, but also host it on your own to interact on your own terms.

-## Using
+# Using

+This discord bot provides many functionalities around it, but the most significant ones are generating images, and gifting kudos to other stable horde users.

 To use this bot on your own server, simply [invite it](https://discord.com/oauth2/authorize?client_id=1019572037360025650&permissions=8192&scope=bot) or use the discord link from its description

-Any user in your server should be able to generate images using the `/generate` command however this command will be run anonymous by default, giving the lowest priority.
+## Login

 Any user can login to the stable horde using `/login` and their individual API key received from [registering](https://stablehorde.net/register).
-This will provide more priority than an anonymous account, but it also allow them to receive kudos from other discord users using kudos emojis, or from adding their own worker to the horde.
+This will provide more priority than an anonymous account when using `/generate`, and it also allow them to receive kudos from other discord users using kudos emojis, or from adding their own worker to the horde.
 [Read how Kudos are working](https://dbzer0.com/blog/the-kudos-based-economy-for-the-koboldai-horde/)

+It will also allow a user to retrieve their own or (optionally) another user stable horde information, such as kudos balance and usage/contributions.

+## Generating Images

+Any user in your server should be able to generate images using the `/generate` command however this command will be run anonymous by default, giving the lowest priority.

+To get more priority, users should `/login` with their own API key.

+## Emoji Kudos
 If you want your users to be able to gift kudos to each other, you will need to setup your own emojis which will trigger the bot to award kudos from the Stable horde.
 The names have to match the emoji keys you see in [config.json](config.example.json)

 Any time that emoji is reacted with, it will transfer the stated amount of kudos.
 For this to work, both the reactor and the reactee, needs to have logged in to the Kudos bot with `/login` command.
 If either of them has not, the emoji will be removed and whoever is missing it, will receive a private message from the bot to log in.